Non-uniqueness of the homotopy class of bounded curvature paths: On the diameter of

-\begin{corollary} If $w$ and $z$ belong to opposite components of $\partial {\mathcal R}_2$ then, \end{corollary} \begin{proof} By extending the middle arcs in $\partial{\mathcal R}_2$ to circles, Proposition \ref{ntc} ensures that these circles overlap.
+\begin{corollary} If $w$ and $z$ belong to opposite components of $\partial {\mathcal R}_2$ then, \end{corollary} \begin{proof} After extending the middle arcs in $\partial{\mathcal R}_2$ to circles we see that Proposition \ref{ntc} ensures that these circles overlap.
 Therefore the distance of any two points in opposite arcs of $\partial{\mathcal R}_2$ is bounded above by $4$. \end{proof}

-\begin{remark} The two circles formed by extending the arcs of $\partial{\mathcal R}_2$ in Corollary \ref{distR2} may extend outside $\Omega$.
-In such a case the result still holds. \end{remark}

 \begin{remark} Given two disjoint circles ${C}_1$ and ${C}_2$ in the plane.
-The line connecting their centers intersects the circles at four points $\{x,y,z,w\}$; we denote by ${XY}$ the line segment joining the points $x\in C_1$ and $y\in C_2$, which has interior disjoint from the circles, and by ${WZ}$ the long segment joining the points $w\in C_1$ and $z\in C_2$.
+The line connecting their centers intersects the circles at four points $\{w, x, y, z\}$; we denote by ${XY}$ the line segment joining the points $x\in C_1$ and $y\in C_2$, which has interior disjoint from the circles, and by ${WZ}$ the long segment joining the points $w\in C_1$ and $z\in C_2$.
 The following claims are valid since under the presented conditions there are only four critical points for the distance function between points on the circles, one maximum, one minimum and two saddle points:

 \begin{itemize} \item The maximum of the distances between points in $C_1$ and $C_2$ is given by the endpoints of the segment $WZ$.
 That is,

 \item The minimum of the distances of points in $C_1$ and $C_2$ is given by the endpoints of the segment $XY$.
 That is,